Dateline: Bucharest, Romania

 The trouble is that the countries with the largest economies are palpably close to serious financial trouble.
 The dollar, yen, euro, and pound are all underwritten by countries that are bankrupt by normal accounting standards.

-They all print money and go deeper in debt to keep their economies going.
-Substantial swings in the value of currencies, stock markets and assets are commonplace.
-Long term financial stability is a fading memory.
+They all print money and go deeper into debt to keep their economies going.
+Substantial swings in the value of currencies, stock markets, and assets are commonplace.
+Long-term financial stability is a fading memory.

 It’s pretty hard to convince yourself that there is zero chance of a financial disaster in your lifetime, let alone in the next few years.